hypermine-bc/labs/content/posts/need-of-blockchain-ssi.md

 * Then we will see what is the problem in that model.
 * Finally, we will understand why Blockchain is important for SSI system and what it brings on the table of SSI.

->  The motivation for this blog I got from one of my talks I given recently on *Digital Identity* where I was asked this question and I felt that my answer did not do justice to the audience because of the time crunch.
-So I would like to thank them for that.
+>  The motivation for this blog I got from one of my talks I've given recently on *Digital Identity* where I was asked this question and I felt that my answer did not do justice to the audience because of the time crunch.
+So I would like to thank them for asking this question.

 ## Case study: Flight Ticket Booking System

 ### User Story

-*Vishwas*, a frequent traveller of *XYZ Airline* company requests a flight ticket for Chennai to Patna.
-Once, the ticket is issued, he goes to the airport to presents his ticket (which other credentials like a passport or voter id etc.) to the security personal, *David*, at the security check.
-The security personal verifies the ticket **manually** and let him enter into the boarding area.
-Vishwas then presents his ticket to *Priya*, the flight attendant who scans the barcode to verify the ticket and let him board the flight.
+*Vishwas*, a frequent traveller of *XYZ Airline* company requests a flight ticket from Chennai to Patna.
+Once, the ticket is issued, he goes to the airport to presents his ticket (with other credentials like a passport or voter id etc.) to the security personal - *David*, at the security check.
+David verifies the ticket **manually** and let him enter into the boarding area.
+Vishwas then presents his ticket to *Priya* - the flight attendant, who scans the barcode to verify the ticket and let him board the flight.

 **Actors**